 The Commissioner of Police may be represented before the commission by a member of the Police Force, and where a member of the Police Force purports in any proceedings to represent the Commissioner of Police that person shall be deemed, in the absence of proof to the contrary, to have been authorised by the Commissioner of Police so to do.

 Before the final/directions hearing, the parties will usually be afforded an opportunity to lodge written submissions relevant to the grounds for review sought in the review application.

 Ordinarily these submissions are required to be lodged 2 weeks prior to the hearing.
 Parties to the proceeding are thereafter afforded 7 days to lodge their responsive submissions.

-The decision may be handed down immediately following the hearing or the Commission may reserve its decision, to be delivered at a later stage, but usually within three months.
+The decision may be handed down immediately following the hearing or the commission may reserve its decision, to be delivered at a later stage.